Eve Fesl: Early life and education

 After moving to Brisbane, Fesl encountered racism at Ashgrove State School.
 She took up athletics to demonstrate that she could beat one of her classmates.
 She later learnt German and topped the state in her year of HSC but failed English.
 Her German score allowed her to study linguistics at Monash University.
 She later completed honours in anthropology, graduate diploma in international law and finally a PhD in 1989, documenting her mother's native Gubbi Gubbi language.
+This made her the first Indigenous Australian to receive a PhD from an Australian university.